-While the plant currently utilizes only two of the 3 SBR basins for its biological process and the other as an aerobic digester, we are currently undergoing upgrades to use all three SBRs.
 To enhance the plant’s process control capabilities, we also incorporated an IntelliPro® process monitoring and control system which works hand-in-hand with our SCADA (supervisory control and data acquisition) system powered by Wonderware InTouch.

 The new treatment plant went into operation in October of 2010 and is designed to meet Florida’s advanced water treatment (AWT) requirements.
 Since our Grand Opening, we have won the prestigious Florida Department of Environmental Protection’s 2013 Award of Excellence and the Florida Rural Water Association’s Medium Wastewater Plant of the Year for 2013 and 2014.